spitbol/x64/docs/minimal.md

                              may occasionally start after column
                              30 the operand extends past 28.
                              a special exception occurs for the
-                             *iff* instruction, whose comment may
+                             IFF instruction, whose comment may
                              be only 20 characters long (30-49).

        cols 65 on            unused